SanityLinux/Base/README.md

 Pür Linux will use an rc-style init system, similar to Slackware, rather than sysvinit or SystemD. /dev will likely be populated via eudev, Gentoo's udev fork.
 While we would like to include Clang/LLVM, due to the Linux kernel being reliant on GCC-specific tweaks right now, we will be including GCC in base, with Clang available via pkgsrc.
 Plans will be made to transition to Clang in base as soon as is feasible.

-### Project Roadmap (Please note this is not a guarantee, only a loose plan.
-This will be updated as things happen)
+### Project Roadmap)
-* Spring 2016 - Initial Stable release
+* Spring 2016 - Initial Stable release, version 2016.04-RELEASE
-* Summer 2016 - Transition completely to custom, scripted build infrastructure
-* Fall 2016 - Final move away from busybox init to FreeBSD-compatible rc-based init system

 ## Installation notes
 Pür Linux works great on most systems.